-Despite actively pursuing the internationalisation of the business of the Group as a means of risk exposure diversification, the Group still concentrates its activities mainly in two markets: Spain and Italy whose economies are showing signs of improvement after a period of economic and financial uncertainty.
-The Group cannot assure, however, that this improvement will be sustained or that other countries where the Group operates will not experience further difficulties in the future.
+Despite actively pursuing the internationalisation of the business as a means of risk exposure diversification, the Group cannot assure that the countries where it operates will not experience economic or political difficulties in the future.

-Customers in Spain and Italy represent a significant portion of the revenues of the Group, especially exposing it to risks specific to these countries.
+Customers in Spain and Italy represent a significant portion of the operating income of the Group (for the year ended 31 December 2018, approximately 52% (€467,787 thousand) and 28% (€254,393 thousand) of the Group's operating income was generated in Spain and Italy, respectively) thus, exposing it to risks specific to these countries.
 Adverse economic conditions may have a negative impact on demand for the services the Group provides and on its customers' ability to meet their payment obligations.
-In periods of recession, such as the one experienced by Spain and Italy in recent years, the demand for the services provided by the Group also tends to decline, adversely affecting the Group's results of operations.
-The challenging economic conditions in Spain and Italy in recent years have affected the financial condition of the clients of the Group (and have impacted demand for wireless communication and wireless infrastructure as well as the revenues generated by advertising in the media) and have adversely affected all of the Group's lines of activity.
+In periods of recession, such as the one experienced by Spain and Italy in previous years (e.g. 2008 to 2013), the demand for services provided by the Group tends to decline, with a potential adverse impact on the Group's results of operations.

-Likewise, as the Group is now present in new countries, it is directly exposed to each of such countries political and economic situations, and may be adversely affected by their potential instability.
-The Group is unable to predict how the economic and political cycle in such locations will develop in the short-term or the coming years or whether there will be a deterioration in political stability.
+Likewise, as the Group has expanded its business in other countries, it is directly exposed to each of such countries political and economic situations (e.g. France or Switzerland) and may be adversely affected by their potential instability, while at the same time a more geographically diversified revenue source allows a lower risk exposure to specific country related issues.
+The Group cannot make concrete predictions on how the economic and political cycle in such locations will develop in the short-term or the coming years or whether there will be a deterioration in political stability.

-In addition, the financial situation and political instability, geopolitical tensions in the Middle East, trade tensions between USA and China, growth of anti-EU political parties as well as emerging political forces in member states of the EU with alternative economic policies and priorities, concerns about independence movements within the EU and Spain, and military and terrorist actions in Europe and elsewhere in the world could affect the economic situation in the EU and elsewhere, and could have a material adverse effect on the Group's business, prospects, results of operations, financial condition and cash flows.
+In addition, global factors -macroeconomics as well as political-may have an influence on the economical and political framework of those countries in which Cellnex operates Geopolitical tensions in the Middle East, trade tensions between the United States and China coupled with the economic effects of the sanctions that could be either extended or imposed, growth of anti-EU political parties as well as emerging political forces in member states of the EU with alternative economic, public and territorial policies and priorities, concerns about military and terrorist actions in Europe and elsewhere in the world could affect the economic situation in the EU and elsewhere, and could have a material adverse effect on the Group's business, prospects, results of operations, financial condition and cash flows.